Use plain text email

 Windows Mail does not support plain text email.
 Please issue a feature request through the Feedback Hub app, and use a different mail client.

-A few notes on the subject of plain text email ettiquite:
+A few notes on the subject of plain text email etiquette:

 Top posting